garystafford/terraform-msk-demo/kafka-client/README.md

 ## Container 1

-Intended to be configured for use with an IAM Policy for auth.
+Intended to be configured for use with an IAM Policy for auth with OIDC.
 Container 1 uses the `msk-serviceaccount` Service Account.
-See the `iam.tf` file for the IAM Policy, `KafkaClientAuthorizationPolicy`.
+See the `eks_msk_policy.tf` file for the IAM Policy, `KafkaClientAuthorizationPolicy`.

 ## Container 2

-Intended to be configured for use with OIDC for auth.
+Intended to be configured for use with an existing IAM Role for auth with OIDC.
 Container 2 uses the `msk-oidc-serviceaccount` Service Account.
-See the `oidc.tf` file for the IAM Role, `EksKafkaOidcRole`, which is associated with the IAM Policy, `KafkaClientAuthorizationPolicy`.
+See the `eks_msk_role.tf` file for the IAM Role, `EksKafkaOidcRole`, which is associated with the IAM Policy, `KafkaClientAuthorizationPolicy`.

 ## IAM Role for Service Account (IRSA)

-For using IAM and OIDC auth with EKS and MSK.
+For using IAM auth with EKS and MSK, with or without an existing role.

 ```shell
 export AWS_ACCOUNT=$(aws sts get-caller-identity --output text --query 'Account')